A Quick Guide to Understanding Credit Reports

-- D&B Delinquency Score – Another predictive credit score that looks ahead at the next 12 months and (based on invoice payments) rates the business on the likelihood of it making severely delinquent payments, seeking legal relief from creditors, or ceasing operations without paying creditors.
+- D&B® Delinquency Predictor Score – Another predictive credit score that looks ahead at the next 12 months and (based on invoice payments) rates the business on the likelihood of it making severely delinquent payments, seeking legal relief from creditors, or ceasing operations without paying creditors.

 Trade Payments – Dun & Bradstreet has the world’s largest commercial trade data network, with tens of thousands of companies around the world providing monthly accounts receivable (A/R) data through the Global Trade Exchange Program.
 Trade payments provide valuable insight to credit professionals because these records of payment behavior offer objective evidence of how the company has paid other partners; they can be the most critical pieces of information the credit professional can have.
 Dun & Bradstreet collects trade data from more than 700 different lines of business, and some 99.5 percent of all trade in the Dun & Bradstreet Data Cloud comes from companies and independent third parties – no self-references or trade from inside the corporate family.

-Legal Events – Understanding legal activity – bankruptcies, lawsuits, liens, judgements, and other public filings – is also crucial in identifying credit risk.
+Public Filings – Understanding legal activity – bankruptcies, lawsuits, liens, judgments, and other public filings – is also crucial in identifying credit risk.
 Dun & Bradstreet collects business-related bankruptcy information from every bankruptcy court in the US, and each bankruptcy is investigated and confirmed by an analyst before being posted to a business credit report.
 Also, Dun & Bradstreet is one of the few providers to feature lawsuits in its commercial credit reports.

 Why Business Credit Reports are Important